 Maintain a Consistent NAP

-Here’s the second important tip: make sure that your name, address, and phone number (NAP) is spelled and punctuated exactly the same way everywhere it’s listed online.
+Here’s the second important tip—make sure that your name, address, and phone number (NAP) is spelled and punctuated exactly the same way wherever it’s listed online.

 This is not an option.
 You can hurt your reach if you don’t do that.